Herding Dogs

 Temperament

-The Puli has a famously warm and sociable temperament that makes it highly attuned to its family's emotions and moods.
+The Puli is an even-tempered, well-balanced breed that makes it highly attuned to its family's emotions and moods.
 The Puli is famously gentle and patient with children of all ages, making it a wonderful family dog.
 The Puli tends to love the company of other dogs and typically does well in multi-pet households.

 Around strangers, the Puli is naturally reserved and can make an effective watchdog.
 The Puli can be vocal and will readily alert you to visitors or unusual activity.
 The Puli has a strong urge to explore, so a well-fenced yard and reliable recall training are essential.
 A strong prey drive means the Puli should be kept on a lead around wildlife and small pets.